Notice: Undefined index: tag in /www/liberationistorg_154/public/wp-content/plugins/cm-table-of-content/tableOfContentsPro.php on line 1233

-Exercise: practice crop and pruning
+Exercise: practice cropping and pruning meetings

 To apply a prune-and-crop approach, you must first assess your current meetings.

-This simple exercise will help you categorize all your team gatherings as well as discover how time is spent — it will help you put a dollar sign to your recurring meetings.
+This simple exercise will help you categorize all your team gatherings as well as discover how time is spent .
+It will help you put a dollar sign to your recurring meetings.

 First, start by creating a spreadsheet of all regular meetings.

 Create the following columns: meeting name, purpose, number of attendees, duration, frequency (daily/weekly/ monthly/ annual), quantity per month, and cost.
-To assign a dollar sign, multiply the salary of all attendees by the yearly hours per meeting type.
+To assign a dollar sign, multiply the hourly salary of all attendees by the yearly hours per meeting type.

 Second, sort meetings from more to less expensive.

-Third, categorize each meeting with the following color code
+Third, categorize each meeting with the following color code:

 RED: Useless, unnecessary, and frustrating meetings.
 No one wants to attend, but we can’t get rid of the addiction to having them.